HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="core_web_vitals.sql"
 ) }}

-Wix had the best CLS score, with 81% of mobile origins having a “good” CLS.
+Wix had the best CLS score, with 81% of mobile origins having a "good" CLS.
 Adobe Experience Manager had the lowest CLS scores, with only 44% of mobile origins having a good CLS.
 Because layout shifts can usually be avoided, regardless of connection speeds - all platforms should strive to improve these numbers by [reducing layout shifts](https://web.dev/optimize-cls/) to the bare minimum.

 {{ figure_markup(
   image="core-web-vitals-cls-yoy.png",
-  caption="Top 10 CMSs CLS performance for mobile views year-over-year.", description="Bar chart showing the change in the percentage of "good" CLS mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
-Wix had 81% of mobile sites with a "good" CLS in 2021, up from 57% in 2020.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1814103651&format=interactive", width=600, height=559,
+  caption="Top 10 CMSs CLS performance for mobile views year-over-year.", description="Bar chart showing the change in the percentage of good CLS mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
+Wix had 81% of mobile sites with a good CLS in 2021, up from 57% in 2020.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1814103651&format=interactive", width=600, height=559,